Ariell Zimran

 [About Me] [Research] [CV] [Teaching] [Official Bio] [Official Page] [NBER Working Papers] [Google Scholar Profile]

-Who Benefited from World War II Service and the GI Bill?
-New Evidence on Heterogeneous Effects for Veterans
+World War II Service and the GI Bill: New Evidence on Selection and Veterans' Outcomes from Linked Census Records

 with William J. Collins